gbonjean/kotlin-pawn-only-chess/README.md

-# kotlin-pawn-only-chess
+# Pawn Only Chess
-[Pawn-only Chess](https://www.chessvariants.com/diffsetup.dir/pawnsonly.html) variant implementation, as an exercise in Kotlin...
+[Pawn-only Chess](https://www.chessvariants.com/diffsetup.dir/pawnsonly.html) implementation, as an exercise in Kotlin.